-Tracheal collapse is a fairly common occurrence in dogs.
-That said, when it happens it can be scary – after all, that’s how your dog breathes!
+Tracheal collapse is a reasonably common occurrence in dogs.
+That said, it can be scary when it happens – after all, that’s how your dog breathes!
 If you think your god has had a tracheal collapse, here’s everything you need to know.

 What is Tracheal Collapse in Dogs?